Mexico's week of drug violence shakes administration

-MEXICO CITY (AP) — Days of widespread drug cartel arson and shootings in four states last week have left Mexicans asking why the drug cartels exploded, and what do they want?
+TIJUANA, Mexico (AP) — Days of widespread drug cartel arson and shootings in four states last week have left Mexicans asking why the drug cartels exploded and what do they want.

 Two days earlier, more than two dozen convenience stores owned by a well-known national chain were set ablaze in the northern state of Guanajuato.
 Cars and buses were commandeered and burned in neighboring Jalisco state.
 And two dozen vehicles were hijacked and set on fire in cities on the California border Friday.